-Development with an interface to a property in the Neighbourhood Residential Zone or General Residential Zone (shown as Interface H_J on Plan 1) should not exceed the maximum heights and setbacks -set out in Table 3in Figure 1 of this schedule.
+Development with an interface to a property in the Neighbourhood Residential Zone or General Residential Zone (shown as Interface J on Plan 1) should not exceed the maximum heights and setbacks set out in Table 3.

-Residential Interface Preferred requirement Interface H Heights and setbacks shown in Figure 1 of this schedule.
-Interface J Heights and setbacks shown in Figure 1 of this schedule.
+Residential Interface Preferred requirement Interface J Heights and setbacks shown in Figure 1 of this schedule.